pygfx/pygfx/docs/advanced_shaders.rst

 Clipping planes
 ---------------

-For common features that apply to all/most objects, wgsl convenience functions are available.
-Take clipping planes.
-One can call ``apply_clipping_planes()`` to discard the fragment if it's outside of the clipping planes.
-Or use ``check_clipping_planes()`` to get a boolean.
+For common features that apply to all/most objects, wgsl convenience shader chunks are provided. included in the shader code using the ``include`` directive.
+For example, to use clipping planes, you can include the wgsl code for clipping planes in your shader like this:

 .. code-block:: python